ysabri/GitDrive/docs/index.rst

 createWorkSpace.

 So I sort of lied in the last example.
 There is yet another problem when saving metadata upon committing.
-The metadata has no way of recording metadata about the commit its read from.
-The example below explains
+The metadata has no way of recording the full metadata about the commit its read from.
+The example below explains why:
-why:

     ::